kscalelabs/rdme-docs/docs/Software/kos-api/services/actuator.md

 We can additionally use this command to safely configure the actuator PD parameters after setting the target position to the current position.

-Args:
+**Arguments:**
-    positions: The actuator target positions.
+- *positions*: The actuator target positions.
-    num_seconds: How long to take the actuators to move to the target positions.
+- *num_seconds*: How long to take the actuators to move to the target positions.
-    configure_actuators: List of dictionaries containing actuator
+- *configure_actuators*: List of dictionaries containing actuator configuration parameters.
-        configuration parameters.
-    commands_per_second: How many commands to send per second.
+- *commands_per_second*: How many commands to send per second.
-    torque_enabled: Whether to enable torque for the actuators.
+- *torque_enabled*: Whether to enable torque for the actuators.

 #### zero_actuators(self, actuator_id: int, zero_position: float, configure_actuator: actuator.ConfigureActuatorRequest | None = None, target_velocity: float = 0.25, commands_per_second: int = 10, move_back_seconds: float = 3.0) -> None